JeremyLikness/blazor-wasm/README.md

 1. Re-run the app and show it working
 1. Explain that this can be done at a higher level to automatically propagate across controls

+### Debugging

+1. Open URL in Chrome for any of the apps
+2. Show `SHIFT+ALT+D` key press
+3. If instructions appear, close all Chrome instances (including in the system tray) and paste the code to run with debugging enabled
+4. Repeat the key press
+5. Show a breakpoint and discuss this is very limited for now